Parkwalk Opportunities EIS Fund

 Watch an exclusive video interview with Enrico D’Angelo of Parkwalk:

-Parkwalk’s niche is UK university spinouts, especially knowledge-intensive ones.
-In other words, it invests in technology or intellectual property developed in a university by a team or an individual professor that the university then tries to commercialise.
+Parkwalk’s niche is UK university spinouts, it invests in technology or intellectual property developed in a university by a team or an individual professor that the university then tries to commercialise.
 Universities are starting to cotton on to how valuable this can be.

 More notable UK university spin-outs include:

 |Oxford Nanopore||Oxford||Raised $125m in 2016 at $1.25bn valuation|